Easy PCB Drawings With Draftsman Webinar Blog

-In case you missed our webinar on creating PCB drawings with draftsman, don’t worry because you can find all that good information right here, including the recorded webinar and also the presentation slides.
+In case you missed our webinar on creating PCB drawings with draftsman, don’t worry because you can find all that good information right here, including a recording of the webinar and also the presentation slides.
+Most of the key takeaways will be the same as the may webinar but do take a look at the questions as they’ll be different.
 For future webinars if there’s something you’d like to see add it to the comments.

 Draftsman is a professional tool within Altium Designer that allows you to create complete PCB fabrication and assembly drawings.
 One of the key points that makes Draftsman so unique for our industry and such a powerful tool is that it was developed with both electrical and mechanical standards in mind.
 So users can do things like dimension, add graphics, and draw all within Draftsman.
 With Draftsman you’re able to create professional, clean documentation for your fabrication and assembly drawings.

 Draftsman is not a big complicated tool, but that does not mean it isn’t extremely powerful.
 Because Draftsman is a simple tool it allows users to move quickly.
 For the most part there are only two things that really make Draftsman.
 Place and the Properties Panel.
 Place is where you can select notes, isometric views, callouts and more to place on your sheets.
 The properties panel, like in the schematic and PCB editor is your information hub where you can find and edit all pertinent information about the item you have selected.

 Draftsman is PCB driven, meaning that when a change is made to the board, that change is propagated to the fabrication and assembly drawings.
 This is due to Draftsman being part of the Altium Designer environment.
 And because its part of this environment there isn’t another tool to learn but most importantly there is no loss of data, no clutter, and no back and forth between other tools.